How to set or break a world record

 Ahead of applying, have a look at the key steps to follow.

 Maybe you already have a world record in mind you want to attempt, or you can suggest a new idea.

-If you are in a hurry you can fast track your application by purchasing our Priority Application service (charges apply).
+If you are in a hurry you can fast track your application by purchasing a Priority Application service (charges apply).
 Please note: If you are a brand or agency please follow our account managed services route.

-Practice, practise, practise… it takes a lot of time and dedication to become the best in the world!
-Only move on to the following step when you are confident you can beat the record or the minimum requirement (in the case of a new record).
+It takes a lot of time and dedication to become the best in the world!
+Only move on to the following step when you are confident you can beat the world record, or the minimum requirement in the case of a new record.

 If you are successful, congratulations - you will receive an official Guinness World Records certificate (further certificates and merchandise can be purchased in the GWR Store).
 If not, do not give up, you can apply again or pick a different record to attempt.